CESNET/dp3/docs/configuration/lifetimes.md

 * **Time-to-live tokens** - The platform will keep a list of TTL tokens for each entity, and will remove the entity when all tokens expire.
 * **Weak entities** - These entities are removed when they are no longer referenced by any other entity.

+When the lifetime of an entity ends, the entity is removed from the database, and all its data is deleted.
+How often this happens is configured in the [Garbage Collector](garbage_collector.md) configuration.

 Let us examine the options in detail.

 ## Immortal entities